auth0/laravel-auth0/README.md

 })->middleware(['auth0.authorize:read:messages']);
 ```

-**`auth0.authorize.optional` allows anyone to access a route.** It will check if a valid access token is present, and if so, will make sure `Auth::user()` is available to the route.
+**`auth0.authorize.optional` allows anyone to access a route.** It will check if a valid access token is present, and will make sure `Auth::user()` is available to the route if so.
 This is useful when you wish to return different responses to authenticated and unauthenticated requests.

 ```php
 Route::get('/api/public', function () {